mihailmariusiondev/concise-comrate-bot/README.md

 - Receive a summarized version highlighting key details.
 - Translate the summary into different languages (if supported).

-## Future Development
+## Roadmap

 The bot is actively being developed, with plans to support additional types of content summarization.
 Stay tuned for updates and new features!
+For now, this is the official TODO list:

+- Add a `/config` command
+  - Configure initial language for the whole session
+- Add inline summarization capabilities (example: /summarize youtube-link OR /summarize your-text)
+- Add better error handling
+- Don't use memory for state management, I need persistent storage solution
+- Improve folder structure, not sure if this is the best solution

 ## Contributing